apollo

 Diet & Lifestyle Advise

-• Maintain a low salt diet and minimize eating processed foods as they contain more sodium.
-Try to replace salt with spices or herbs to add flavor to the food.
+• Maintain a low salt diet and minimise eating processed foods as they contain more sodium.
+Try to replace salt with spices or herbs to add flavour to the food.

 • Do regular exercise such as cycling, walking, jogging, dancing, or swimming for a minimum of 30 minutes per day.